Key takeaways

 | Local Workspace | None — changes apply directly | Instant | Quick fixes, trusted agents |

-Cloud execution is on the roadmap — agents would continue working even when your machine is off.
+Cloud execution sandboxing is in tech preview and rolling out — agents continue working even when your machine is off.

 Agent Support